-Factor 4 (Excellent) 3 (Good) 2 (Satisfactory) I (Poor) 0 (no credit) Thoroughness Answers all questions Answers most of the Makes little or no questions in the questions in the many of the reasonable effort to completely and in the questions in the answer the questions completely and/or . , exercise but does posed in the not in the make some assignment. appropriate order. appropriate order. reasonable effort to do so.
-Demonstrates • Response • Response Response demonstrates Understanding demonstrates an a very poor of the Assignment • understanding of the • understanding of the and has come to an · · exercise and comes exercise but shows a appropriate conclusion exercise and the student has justified to a conclusion. high level of confusion on the part presented by the Conclusion and enunciated an of the student.
-The assigninent. appropriate , student's conclusion, conclusion. '''' if any, is not conclusion. supported by the rest of the essay.
-Documentation/ Student has cited at Student has cited Student has cited Student has not cited Legal research (note: one excellent source poor or any legal authorities or For assignments, sources and has or two or more but has missed the inappropriate has cited authorities sources should be applied them good sources but best available OR authorities or has that are irrelevant. those obtained 11 1 / has missed at least student has cited failed to establish the through legal one excellent P relevance of the , source.
-Sources are sources that he or essays, legal integrated well in of integrating them. she has cited. integrated. the assignment. class or the courseware is sufficient.)
-Organization Essay is organized Essay is well Essay shows some Essay is poorly Student's essay is in Or gamization • organized and is very , , is coherent, though 0 difficult to follow. reasonable attempt to , organize the essay Different , appropriately coherently. , , , components of the should be.
-Essay may ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' /. cohesive easy-to- essay are broken up go back and forth and did not properly follow argument is appropriately. between points organize the essay. made in the essay. without using new Separate paragraphs paragraphs. are used for separate ideas.
-Critical Thinking and Shows good critical Shows minimal Shows no effort at Analysis thinking and analysis. critical thinking and critical thinking or The student's points analysis.
+Factor 4 (Excellent) 3 (Good) 2 (Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no in the exercise questions in the questions in the many of the reasonable effort to completely and in the questions in the answer the questions completely and/or exercise but does posed in the not in the make some assignment. appropriate order. reasonable effort to do so.
+Demonstrates Response Response Response Response Response demonstrates Understanding demonstrates an a very poor of the Assignment understanding of the understanding of the and has come to an · · exercise but shows a appropriate exercise and the to a conclusion. high level of presented by the conclusion student has justified and enunciated an confusion on the part of the student.
+The assignment. , student's conclusion, 1 appropriate conclusion. if any, is not CONCIUSION. , , supported by the rest of the essay.
+Documentation/ Student has cited at Student has cited Student has cited Student has cited Student has not cited Legal research (note: one excellent source poor or any legal authorities or For assignments, or two or more inappropriate has cited authorities sources should be good sources but authorities or has that are irrelevant. those obtained 1.1 has missed at least failed to establish the through legal one excellent good sources but relevance of the research; for exam are documented and source.
+Sources are has done a poor job sources that he or essays, legal well cited and well integrated well in of integrating them. she has cited. principles learned in integrated. the assignment. class or the courseware is sufficient.)
+Organization Essay is organized Essay is well Essay shows some Essay is poorly Student's essay is in , , organized and is very , is coherent, though but is difficult to difficult to follow. reasonable attempt to may not flow freely.
+Different follow.
+The essay is organize the essay not as focused as it should be.
+Essay may appropriately coherently. • and did not properly , appropriately. ~ organize the essay. made in the essay. without using new Separate paragraphs paragraphs. are used for separate [ ideas.
+Critical Thinking and Shows excellent Shows good critical Shows adequate Shows minimal Shows no effort at Analysis thinking and analysis. critical thinking and critical thinking and critical thinking or , , analysis.
 The analysis.
-The student's are well argued and • student's arguments points make no sense. cited law to the facts of the given case in a well supported.
-11 / 0 are weak and unconvincing. clear and convincing exceptionally unconvincing.
-1 manner. exceptionally convincing. manner. convincing.
+The student's 117 student's arguments points make no sense. well supported. , , , are weak and of the given case in a unconvincing.
+1 clear and convincing exceptionally manner. convincing.